cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 xrdcopy -p -r root://eoscms.cern.ch//store/group/phys_tau/CMSDAS2020/nano <local/storage/path/for/the/ntuples>/
 ```

-If you have your own preselected NanoAOD samples at your EOS user space, the only solution to copy these files form outside CERN is to use your ssh connect.
+If you have your own preselected NanoAOD samples at your EOS user space, the only solution to copy these files from outside CERN is to use an `ssh` connection.
+This is the slowest possibility, but does not require a Grid environment, if the source and target locations are accessible at the corresponding machines.

-This is the slowest possibility.
-If installed, `rsync` is very useful to copy files, since it is checks with appropriate options, whether a file is already copied over successfully, or not:
+If installed, `rsync` is very useful to copy files, since it checks with appropriate options, whether a file is already copied over successfully, or not:

 ```sh
 mkdir -p <local/storage/path/for/the/ntuples>